 Silicon Valley promised us progress.
-That’s not what it’s delivered.
+That’s not what it delivered.

-But the industry has set the narrative on technology for too long.
-In close collaboration with prominent tech journalists and major media organizations, they fed us the story that their technologies were making the world a better place even as they skirted labor laws, exploited workers, expanded surveillance capabilities, and boosted fascism.
-They wanted us to believe that political organizing wasn’t necessary because technological development would deliver utopia all on its own.
-That was never true, but it served the chief executives and venture capitalists behind the dominant tech firms.
+The industry has set the narrative on technology for too long.
+They fed us the story that their technologies were making the world a better place, then they skirted labor laws, exploited workers, expanded surveillance capabilities, and boosted fascist politics.

-The first step to challenging their narrative is to understand what’s wrong with it.
-While there’s more critical coverage of the tech industry, it pales in comparison to the continued boosterism — especially with the emergence of new investment opportunites like the metaverse and web3.
-Tech Won’t Save Us is trying to change that.
+The first step to challenge the world they’re building is to see their project for what it is.
+While there’s more critical coverage of the tech industry, it pales in comparison to the continued boosterism.
+Tech Won’t Save Us is changing that.

-Every Thursday, Paris Marx is joined by a new expert to critically examine the tech industry, the powerful people who helm it, and the products and services it unleashes on the world.
-They challenge the notion that tech alone can drive our world forward by showing that separating tech from politics has consequences for us all, especially the most vulnerable.
+Every Thursday, Paris Marx speaks to a new expert to dissect the tech industry, the powerful people at its helm, and the products and services it unleashes on the world.
+They challenge the notion that tech alone can drive our world forward by showing that separating tech from politics has consequences for everyone, especially the most vulnerable.

-Taking inspiration from the Luddites, Tech Won’t Save Us isn’t simply about tearing down tech.
-It examines how technological development is constrained by the need to serve capitalist imperatives, which include controlling workers and commercializing everything.
+Tech Won’t Save Us isn’t simply about tearing down tech.
+Inspired by the Luddites, it examines how technological development is constrained by capitalist imperatives, which include controlling workers and commercializing everything.
 But it’s also interested in radical ideas for a better world, and how technology fits into those futures.

 About the show